farcrycore/plugin-azureupload/README.md

-# Azure Upload Plugin for FarCry Core 7.2.x
+# Azure Upload Plugin

-This is a temporary plugin which adds two new formtools which support uploading direct to Azure Blob Storage.
+A temporary plugin which adds two new formtools which support uploading direct to Azure Blob Storage.

 It includes an `azureupload` formtool for single file properties and an `azurearrayupload` formtool for array properties (multiple file uploads using related objects).